 Still, this year, I have been completely honest with myself, and I believe that is the first step to overcoming this.
 Though I may be ill, I still hope to find a friend who cares for me, and that when the time comes, I will be able to show them the kindness I couldn’t show others in the past.

 Truly, I have grown tired of living in my own little world, and wish for change.
 The most painful part of my illness is watching everyone else carry on while I simply wait for better to come.
 But as they say, good things come to those who wait.
-Though I have yet to find a true friend, I’ve already found the greatest friendship: one in God.
+Though I have yet to find a kind friend, I’ve already found the greatest friendship: one in God.